craig-m/rpi_cluster/doc/readme.md

 Preparation
 -----------

-* Download Raspbian lite, flash the image on to each SD card with DD or Etcher etc.
+* Download [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) lite, flash the image on to each SD card with DD or [etcher](https://github.com/balena-io/etcher) etc.

 * Create the empty file /boot/ssh on each SDcard to enable SSH access.
-Read https://www.raspberrypi.org/blog/a-security-update-for-raspbian-pixel/ for info.
+Read [this post](https://www.raspberrypi.org/blog/a-security-update-for-raspbian-pixel/) for info.

 * Join The R-Pi to a switch.
-Setup a DHCP server and make sure it is configured to only give out IP addresses to known hosts.
-You need to set static IPs for the Alpha, Beta, Omega and Psi hosts.
+Setup the DHCP server and make sure it is configured to only give out static IP addresses for Alpha, Beta, and Psi (the deployer) - the compute nodes should NOT get IPs.

-  The R-Pi in the Compute group (zeta, epsilon, gamma, delta) will get IP addresses from the Alpha and Beta R-Pi, once they have been configured.
-After the setup process the Alpha and Beta nodes will have static IP addresses, DHCP is needed for initial setup/bootstrap only (the cluster is not reliant on the DHCP server anymore).

 * Place the SD cards into the R-Pi and power them on.
 The four admin hosts should respond to PING and SSH should be available (the default username is pi, with a default password of 'raspberry').